AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 > The name of the product must match what's defined in the `{name}.product.yml` file for said product.

 You must define the same core pieces of data like `entity_name`, `version`, `name`, and `description` but you must also define the associated `product`.
-This defintion has two properties `name` and `collection_sources`.
-The `product.name` property must match the name of the product and the `collection_sources` property takes a list of `collection` IDs from the `{product.name}.product.yml` defintion.
+This definition has two properties `name` and `collection_sources`.
+The `product.name` property must match the name of the product and the `collection_sources` property takes a list of `collection` IDs from the `{product.name}.product.yml` definition.

-A event_source can also define one or more references.
+An event_source can also define one or more references.
 These references are meant to provide additional information about the event_source which helps describe event collection, retention, latency, licensing and more.
 These references are optional but are highly encouraged.

 You can provide one or more references using this format: